This is an encore presentation of a piece from a couple of years ago I think you'll find useful.

 4. Read manageable chunks.

 But if you try to read too much at one time, you may find have trouble processing what you've read.
 Reading the Bible is not just about getting through the Bible; it's about getting the Bible into you.
 Reading too much at a time can make that difficult.
+Maybe even consider reading the whole Bible in two years instead of one.

 5. Designate a catch up day.